plaited/plaited/packages/css/README.md

 This package exports utility functions necessary styling plaited interfaces.

 ## classNames
-a simple utilioty to join class names condiionally.
+A simple utility to apply & join class names conditionally inline on a node.

 Example
 ```ts